-Mayumi and Satoe are there to support our guests if they need assistance on the trail or simply to answer their questions.
-They are always happy to say hello to clients when they stop by the office to share a special moment – and a cup of tea.
+Mayumi and is there to support our guests if they need assistance on the trail or simply to answer their questions.
+She is always happy to say hello to clients when they stop by the office to share a special moment – and a cup of tea.

 A stay in the building includes dinner, breakfast and a packed snack lunch for the next day on the trail.
 The location is ideal for exploring the village of Chikatsuyu.
 You can wander down to the riverside inn Minshuku Chikatsuyu and use the wonderful, large hot-spring baths there.